 - Take the final NEGATIVE (black) clamp and attach it to a non-painted metal surface on the main engine block of the car that is being jump-started (yours).
 A good metal surface could be a metal nut or bolt and farther away from the battery is better to allow for solid grounding.

 - At this point, once all of the connections have been secured, start the donor car.
 After a few minutes, try to start your car.
-If it doesn’t work, then wait several more minutes and try again.
+If your car won’t start, then wait several more minutes and try again.

 - If this doesn’t work, stop.
 Working in reverse order, unhook each of the clamps and thank the owner of the donor car.
 It’s time to call for professional help.